robacarp/weather_app/README.md

 - Clone the repo
 - `cp .env.example .env` and fill in your WeatherAPI key.
-- Run `docker compose up` in the root directory.
+- Run `bin/dev` in the root directory.
 - Visit [http://localhost:3000](http://localhost:3000)

 ## Caching:

-- Rails caching is disabled in development by default, but is enabled with the `rails dev:cache` command.
+- Rails caching is disabled in development by default.
+Caching for development is enabled with the `rails dev:cache` command.
 - This project is setup to use Redis for caching, and the docker-compose includes a redis container.
-To manually flush the cache, run `docker compose exec redis redis-cli -c flushdb`
+To manually flush the cache, run `/bin/flushcache`

 ## Documentation:

 This assignment has been documented using YARD.
-Run `docker compose exec server yard` to generate documentation, and then `open docs/index.html`.
+Run `bin/docs` to generate documentation, and open `doc/index.html`.

+## Tests:

+To run the tests within docker, use `bin/test`.